harrmitch/flatpak-docs/docs/index.rst

 Welcome to Flatpak's documentation!
 ===================================

-These docs cover everything you need to know to build and distribute applications using Flatpak.
-They begin with a basic introduction to Flatpak, background information on basic concepts, and a guide to the Flatpak command line interface.
+This documentation covers everything you need to know to build and distribute applications using Flatpak.
+It begins with a basic introduction to Flatpak, background information on basic concepts, and a guide to the Flatpak command-line interface.
 Later sections provide detailed information on building and distributing applications.

-The docs are primarily intended for application developers and distributors.
-Their content is also relevant to those who have a general interest in Flatpak.
+This documentation is primarily intended for application developers and distributors.
+However, it is also relevant to anyone with a general interest in Flatpak.

-If you are looking for information about how to use Flatpak to install and run applications, please refer to `the Flatpak website <https://flatpak.org>`_.
+If you are looking for information on how to install and run applications using Flatpak, please visit `the Flatpak website <https://flatpak.org>`_.

 Contents
 --------